Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Triple Higgs production

 Up to now, we focused solely on the effects of at most dim-8 (SMEFT) and NNLO (HEFT) operators on the studied processes.
 However, as one can see from Table~\ref{tab:amp_gghhh_SMEFTHEFT}, non-trivial effects may arise when considering even higher-order terms in the EFT expansion.

 Starting with the $++$-channel of the $gg\to hhh$ amplitude, the subleading structure of the $c_{gghhh}^{++,(2)}$ coefficient in Eq.~\eqref{amp:gghhh:OS:++} can be generated by a dim-12 operator in SMEFT and by a N$^3$LO operators in HEFT.
-This observation poses an interesting possibility -- if traces of such structure were to be observed in the experiment, this would signal a breakdown of the SMEFT EFT expansion and hint towards a power counting for HEFT that allows the operator to be less suppressed\footnote{By e.g. not counting the orders of $g_s$ as proposed in the $N_{HEFT}$ counting~\cite{Brivioinprep} or by not factoring out a $g_s^2$.}, implying that HEFT should be used instead of SMEFT, or even a breakdown of the EFT expansion altogether.
+This observation illustrates the diagnostic power of the amplitude approach: we identify a helicity structure that, within SMEFT or HEFT, would only arise from operators appearing at very high order in the respective power counting.
+If experimental data were to show traces of such structures, it would indicate that the SMEFT expansion is insufficient and that the assumed HEFT power counting -- e.g. based on factoring out or counting powers of $g_s$ -- may not be appropriate.
+In that case, a less suppressed HEFT operator hierarchy, or even the breakdown of the EFT expansion altogether, would be implied.
 However, given the difficulty of observing triple Higgs production at the LHC, this might remain a measurement for future high-energy colliders.

-To be more specific, we identified one dim-12 SMEFT operator,
+To be more specific, we identified one dim.-12 SMEFT operator,

 and one N$^3$LO HEFT,

 operator that generates such a structure.
 Any operator of this type with Lorentz indices contracted between the derivatives and the field-strength tensors would serve the same purpose.
 By contrast, contracting the indices within the derivatives and within the field-strength tensors separately leads instead to the structure associated with the $c_{gghhh}^{++,(1)}$ Wilson coefficient.
 While in double Higgs production such operator contributes to $++$ and $+-$ channels generating higher powers of terms in $s_{ij}$, in the case of triple Higgs production, it generates a whole new structure.
 Using our matching techniques, we find that $c_{gghhh}^{++,(2)}$ is generated by dim-12 SMEFT and N$^3$LO HEFT at the lowest order with coefficient,